-The rest of the paper is organized as follows.
-In Section \uppercase\expandafter{\romannumeral 2}, we give the network model and some basic definitions.
-In Section \uppercase\expandafter{\romannumeral 3}, we introduce the method of region decomposition.
-We give definitions of region, region decomposition, region graph, region contraction, codes on the region graph, feasible region graph, region labeling, and etc. We also derive some basic properties for these basic notions in this section.
-In Section \uppercase\expandafter{\romannumeral 4}, we decide the time complexity for solving the 2-SMNC problem by introducing the basic region decomposition $D^{**}$.
-We introduce the minimal feasible region graph and give the optimal solution in Sections \uppercase\expandafter{\romannumeral 5}, the number of required encoding links is given in the same section.
+The rest of this paper is organized as follows.
+In Section \uppercase\expandafter{\romannumeral 2}, we give the network model and some basic definitions of network coding.
+In Section \uppercase\expandafter{\romannumeral 3}, we introduce the method of region decomposition, including the definitions of region, region decomposition, region graph, region contraction, codes on the region graph, feasible region graph, region labeling, etc. We also derive some basic properties for these notions in this section.
+In Section \uppercase\expandafter{\romannumeral 4}, we decide the time complexity for solving the 2-URMS problem by introducing the basic region decomposition.
+We introduce the minimal feasible region graph and investigate the optimal solution in Sections \uppercase\expandafter{\romannumeral 5}, the number of required encoding links is given in the same section.
 The required encoding field size is obtained in Section \uppercase\expandafter{\romannumeral 6}.
 Finally, we conclude the paper in Section \uppercase\expandafter{\romannumeral 7}.